-- 1. Lead asset PXS-5505 is in a multinational phase 2 trial a breakthrough clinical program with disease modifying potential in Myelofibrosis.
-15 out of 24 targeted patients recruited - US investigator led phase 1/2 trial in liver cancer with PXS-5505 as first line treatment added to existing chemotherapy to commence Q4 2022 - 3.
-Topical drug PXS-6302 trial in patients with potential to improve function and appearance of established scars. >80% recruited - 4.
+- 1. Lead asset PXS-5505 is in a multinational open label phase 2 trial a breakthrough clinical program with disease modifying potential in Myelofibrosis.
+Promising interim data; significant data update due mid 2023 - 2.
+US investigator led phase 1/2 trial in liver cancer with PXS-5505 as first line treatment added to existing chemotherapy opened to recruitment Q4 2022 - 3.
+Topical drug PXS-6302 trial in patients with potential to improve function and appearance of established scars.
+Promising interim data; topline results due Q2 2023. - 4.
 Additional PXS-6302 trial in scar prevention to commence recruitment in 1H 2023 - 5.
-Neuro inflammation drug PXS-4728 in phase 2 trial of patients with severe sleep disorder that can lead to neurodegenerative diseases e.g. Parkinson's
+Neuro inflammation drug PXS-4728 in phase 2 trial of patients with severe sleep disorder that can lead to neurodegenerative diseases e.g. Parkinson's to commence in 1H 2023